Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Abstract

 \section{Abstract}

 We present a systematic study of the masses of light excited $q\bar{q}$ mesons using QCD sum rules at next-to-leading order (NLO).
-To probe excited states, we construct several interpolating currents involving covariant derivatives.
+To probe excited states, we construct several interpolating currents with covariant derivatives inserted.
 The calculation is carried out up to dimension-8 condensates, including NLO perturbative and $m\langle\bar{q}q\rangle$ corrections.
-Employing Gaussian sum rules, we obtain several $J^P=2^\pm$ nonets with masses agreeing well with experiments.
+Employing Gaussian sum rules, we obtain several $J^P=2^\pm$ nonets with masses that agree well with experiments.
 Several $J=0,1$ states compatible with experiments are also obtained using both Gaussian and Laplace sum rules.
-In particular, the $J^P=2^+$ current couples to two distinct $J^P=2^+$ resonances.
+In particular, the $J^{PC}=2^{++}$ current couples to two distinct $2^{++}$ resonances.
 This work demonstrates the efficacy of operators with covariant derivatives for studying excited hadrons.